 As shown in the previous illustrations, the statement of cash flows prepared by the indirect method starts with net income.
-It then adds (or deducts) items not affecting cash to arrive at net cash provided by operating activities.
+It then adds (or deducts) items not affecting cash, to arrive at net cash provided by operating activities.
 The additions and deductions consist of (1) changes in specific current assets and current liabilities and (2) noncash charges reported in the income statement.
-A summary of the adjustments for current assets and current liabilities is provided in Illustration 6-29.
+A summary of the adjustments for current assets and current liabilities is provided in Illustration 8-28.

-Net Income s to Convert to Net Cash erating Activities
+Adjustments to Convert Net Income to Net Cash Provided by Operating Activities

-Current Assets and Current Liabilities Add to Net Income a(n): Deduct from Net Income a(n):
+Current Assets and Current Liabilities Add to Net Income a(n): Deduct from (n): Net Income a(n)

-accounts receivable Decrease Increase
+Accounts receivable Decrease Increase

-ventory Decrease Increase
+Inventory Decrease Increase

-repaid expenses Decrease Increase
+Prepaid expenses Decrease Increase

-accounts payable Increase Decrease
+Accounts payable Increase Decrease

 Accrued expenses payable Increase Decrease